Mathew Caldwell: Texas Revolution

+On February 4, 1836, Matthew Caldwell, along with Byrd Lockhart and William A. Matthews, were commissioners to raise a group of volunteers for a Gonzales Ranging Company.
+The company was mustered by March 23, 1836.
 After the call for reinforcements from Lt.
-Col. William B. Travis by way of courier Captain Albert Martin on February 25, Lt.
-George C. Kimble responded on the 27th with twelve of the original rangers.
+Col. William B. Travis by courier Captain Albert Martin on February 25, Lt.
+George C. Kimble responded on the 27th with twelve original rangers.
 Twenty more men joined on their ride to the Alamo.

 1836 Alamo relief force

 The Gonzales Ranging Company of Mounted Volunteers company primarily consisted of family men from Gonzales and DeWitt's Colony, gathering after the call for support was issued.
 After receiving Travis's "To the People of Texas and All Americans in the World" appeal on February 25, the Gonzales Rangers departed the town of Gonzales on the evening of Saturday, February 27, led by commanding officer Lieutenant George C. Kimble and Captain Albert Martin, the Alamo courier delivering Travis's appeal at Gonzales.
-Of the twenty-three original members mustered into the Gonzales Ranger Company on the 23rd, a total of twelve are thought entered the Alamo with the final Relief Force on March 1, and all but one died there.
+Of the twenty-three original members mustered into the Gonzales Ranger Company on the 23rd, a total of twelve are thought to have entered the Alamo with the final Relief Force on March 1, and all but one died there.
 Lockhart, Sowell, John William Smith and others accompanied the thirty-two Rangers into the Alamo and later departed, at night, as other couriers left.

 According to one account, a group of twenty-five men left Gonzales at two in the evening on the 27th.
 As they passed through Green Dewitt's Colony toward the Umphries Branch community and on to the Cibolo Creek, the company gained eight more members, increasing the company to thirty-two men.
-The youngest member of the Alamo defenders, William Philip King, 16-years old, became a part of this group.
+The youngest member of the Alamo defenders, William Philip King, 15 years old, became a part of this group.
 Due to family illness, he substituted in his father's place.
 On the 29th, the group searched to find a way into the Alamo and through the Mexican lines.
 At three o'clock, in the early hours of March 1, they made a wild dash into the fort while shot at by Alamo sentries.
-One man was slightly wounded, and, after a few rash words, the Alamo gates flew open for the Gonzales force to enter.
+One man was slightly wounded, and after a few rash words, the Alamo gates flew open for the Gonzales force to enter.

-The list of the 32 immortals are: